DCAN-Labs/cdni-brain/docs/cabinet-testing.md

 1. See if there are any glaring holes/flaws

+Publishing a new version

+1. Update the CABINET_VERSION ENV variable in the dockerfile

+1. Tag on GitHub

+1. Build container and push to dockerhub

 ### **FAILED**: how do I fix it?

 Look inside the `.err` and `.out` files in the specified log directory